 All pieces are imbued with spirit.
 Mindful presence is held throughout the process of completing each piece.
 A variety of mediums are used to create beautiful and often functional art.
-As this site develops photos of past works and currently available pieces will be posted.
+Photos of past works and currently available pieces are posted below.

 To purchase available pieces or to commission a piece contact Dawn at firstname.lastname@example.org

 Thunder Drum gourd body, african porcupine quills, inset lapis and agate stones, deer skin drum head and coiled spring with small ceramic end knob.

 Kayak Paddle carved from single piece of Ceder (2″x8″x8′) with adjustable ferrel added along with drip rings.
 Abalone and shell inlay, painted with top quality sign paints for color longevity and sealed (multiple coats) with marine varnish for durability.

 Thunder Drum carved (scratch mark sound holes) and wood burned (black bear paw prints) gourd, inset zuni turquoise bears along lower portion just above ties for the deer skin drum head and coiled spring with small ceramic end knob.

 Another Thunder Drum wood burned and painted with color stains and part of a matched set with the Rain Stick gourd filled with beans for sound, wood burned and painted with color stains.

 Feather Fan elk horn handle with carved grizzly bear paw print on one side and spiral on the other, turkey feathers (royal palm breed), wrapped with colored threads, leather dangles with jingle cone ends